Increase 3 times your chances of landing an offer Register ×

 Given how many recruits drop out, firms want to be sure that you know exactly what you are getting into when you apply.
 When you explain why you have decided that consulting is a great fit for you, you obviously need it to be clear that you are doing so with a real understanding of what the job entails.

 Don't dismay, though, as this is definitely possible - it just requires a bit more thought from you.
-Really, you are limited to a strategy of identifying key consulting skills and showing that you have already had significant past experience (and ideally achievements) which demonstrate that you are already capable and comfortable in these areas - and importantly, that you enjoy this kind of work!
+Really, you are limited to a strategy of identifying key consulting skills and showing that you have already had significant past experience (and ideally achievements) demonstrating that you are capable and comfortable in these areas - and, importantly, that you enjoy this kind of work!

-This is similar in principle to some of what you should have already done in bullet point form in your resume and you will find our article on that subject here useful here in listing the relevant consulting skills and giving examples which demonstrate them.
-However, your cover letter differs from the resume here in that the focus will be somewhat less on technical skills and more on matters of personal character.
-You also cannot be so schematic as in the resume but must weave everything into a compelling narrative that leaves your reader in no doubt that you are well suited to and prepared for the job.
+This is similar in principle to some of what you should have already done in bullet point form in your resume.
+Our resume guide is useful here in listing the relevant consulting skills and giving examples that demonstrate them.
+However, your cover letter differs from the resume here in that the focus will be less on technical skills and more on personal character.
+You also can't be so schematic as in your resume, but must weave everything into a compelling narrative that leaves your reader in no doubt that you are well suited to, and prepared for, the job.

 3.3.2.
 Finding Things to Say

 Some candidates feel the need to embroider their accounts when they explain why they want to be a consultant.
-Maybe they genuinely think that the only reason they have chosen consulting is for the high salary and good future employment possibilities in other industries.
+Maybe they genuinely think that the only reason they have chosen consulting is for the high salary and exit opportunities.
 Since they can't include either of these (as discussed below), they then cobble together an insincere-sounding road-to-Damascus story about how they had an epiphany that they should work at BCG or Bain.

 Example